This post may contain affiliate links, view our disclosure policy.

 At St. Mary Visitor Center you can view exhibits, watch a 15-minute park film, and participate in ranger-led programs.

-Head on into St. Mary Village for a day trip to shop, dine, or stay the night.
+Head into St. Mary Village for a day trip to shop, dine, or stay the night.

-Don’t miss the one-of-a-kind T-shirts, huckleberry ice cream, and unique Montana toys and gifts found at St. Mary Gift Shop (located in the Main Lodge of St. Mary Resort).
+Don’t miss the one-of-a-kind T-shirts, huckleberry ice cream, and unique Montana toys and g at St. Mary Gift Shop (located in the Main Lodge of St. Mary Resort).

 Glacier National Park With Kids: Day 3